no-more-secrets/parsco/README.md

 ## Basic Parsers

 ### `chr`
-The `chr` parser consumes a char that must be `c`, otherwise it fails.
+This parser consumes a char that must be `c`, otherwise it fails.
 ```cpp
 parser<char> chr( char c );
 ```

 ### `any_chr`
-The `any_chr` parser consumes any char, fails only at eof.
+This parser consumes any char, fails only at eof.
 ```cpp
 parser<char> any_chr();
 ```

 ### `pred`
-The `pred` parser parses a single character for which the predicate returns true, fails otherwise.
+This parser parses a single character for which the predicate returns true, fails otherwise.
 ```cpp
 template<typename T>